Metrical theorems on systems of affine forms: Background and statements of results

-If the vector $\alpha$ is fixed then the study of the measure and dimension of this set is referred as the \emph{singly metric} and if $\mbf \alpha$ is varying then we call this as the \emph{doubly metric}.
-In general such a study is termed as `inhomogeneous Diophantine approximation'.
-The inhomogeneous Diophantine approximation, in some respects, is different from the homogeneous Diophantine approximation which corresponds to the case when $\mbf\alpha=\mbf 0.$ In the former the results are sometimes sharper and easier to prove then the latter due to the extra variable involved which offer extra degree of freedom.
-This extra variable can however interfere with the homogenous variables and for this reason there is no inhomogeneous counter part to Dirichlet's theorem (see \cite[Chapter 3, Theorem III]{Cassel}).
+is satisfied for infinitely many $\qq\in \Z ^{m}\setminus\{\0\}$ and $\pp\in \Z^n$.
+On the right-hand side, $|\qq|$ denotes the max norm of $\qq$.
+In what follows, the system of $n$ linear forms in the $m$ variables $q_1,\ldots,q_m$ will be written more concisely as $\qq X$, where the matrix $X$ is regarded as a point in $ \R^{mn}$.
+If the vector $\bfalpha$ is fixed then the study of the measure and dimension of the fiber is referred as the \emph{singly metric} theory, while the study of the entire set $W(m, n;\psi)$ is called the \emph{doubly metric} theory.
+Both the singly metric and the doubly metric theories are considered part of \emph{inhomogeneous Diophantine approximation}.
+Inhomogeneous Diophantine approximation is in some respects different from homogeneous Diophantine approximation, which corresponds to the case $\bfalpha=\0$.
+In particular, in the doubly metric case, the results are sometimes sharper and easier to prove than singly metric case due to the extra variable involved which offers an extra degree of freedom.

-The fundamental result in the metric Diophantine approximation is the Khintchine--Groshev theorem which relates the size of the set to convergence or divergence of the series which in return only depends upon the approximating function.
-An inhomogeneous version of Khintchine's theorem for $W_\alpha\left(1,n;\psi \right)$ (see \cite[Theorem II, Chapter 7]{Cassel}) not only require weaker assumptions than the homogeneous case (see \cite[Theorem I, Chapter 7]{Cassel}) but is also considerably easier to prove.
-The same is true for the more general Khintchine--Groshev theorem which requires a little more work than the simultaneous case.
-This time the proof is a consequence of Schmidt's quantitative theorem \cite[Theorem 2]{Sch60} or a special case of \cite[Theorem 15, Chapter 1]{sprindzuk}.
+The most fundamental result in metric Diophantine approximation is the Khintchine--Groshev theorem which gives an elegant answer to the question of the `size' of the set in terms of Lebesgue or Hausdorff measure.
+For the modernised version of the Khintchine--Groshev theorem for $W_\0(m,n;\psi)$ we refer to \cite{BDV} and for $W_\bfalpha(m,n;\psi)$ we refer to \cite{AllenBeresnevich}.
+The doubly metric version of the Khintchine--Groshev theorem not only requires weaker assumptions than the homogeneous analogue but is also considerably easier to prove, see \cite[Theorem 15]{Sprindzuk}, or \cite[Theorem VII.II]{Cassels} for the special case of simultaneous approximation.

+Another set of significant interest is in a sense complementary to $W(m,n;\psi)$, namely the set of inhomogeneous badly approximable affine forms.
+First we define the classical set of badly approximable affine forms as